Conley, Gasol lead Grizzlies to 92-84 win over Jazz

 TIP INS

 Jazz: Grayson Allen made his NBA debut.
-The rookie guard totaled seven points and two fouls in 10 minutes. .
+The rookie guard totaled seven points and two fouls in 10 minutes. ...
 Joe Ingles was 1-of-7 shooting from 3-point range after hitting 64.7 percent from long distance in his first two games. ...
-Utah finished with a 50-43 advantage on rebounds.
+Utah finished with a 50-43 advantage on rebounds. ...
+Gobert now has 137 career double-doubles, tying Mehmet Okur for fifth place in Jazz history.

 UP NEXT